You

 Yes,

-its tough to break into the music business these
+its tough to break into the music business these days.

-days.
 But the news is not all gloom and doom.

 The

-truth is there are more opportunities for writers and
+truth is there are more opportunities for writers and artists

-or songwriter-artist if you follow some simple proven
+if you follow some simple proven strategies:

 MAKE